 PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, over $1m in exclusive freerolls every year and the most free poker content available on the Web.

-Beware These Two Biggest PLO Beginner Trouble Hands (VIDEO)
+Beware of Two Biggest PLO Beginner Trouble Hands (VIDEO)

 As a beginner learning Pot-Limit Omaha, there are two hands that can destroy your bottom line.